Connecticut Asylum Attorney

 Whether you have entered the United States by legal or illegal means, you could still be afforded protection if you qualify for asylum.
 Asylum protects individuals who have come to the United States due to a legitimate fear of persecution in their home country.
 If you can demonstrate that your fear is credible, you may be able to come under this type of legal protection.

 Attorney James A. Welcome has spent more than 17 years representing clients during immigration matters, including seeking asylum.
-Our staff speaks English, Spanish, Portuguese, Cantonese and Mandarin.
+Our staff speaks English, Spanish, and Portuguese.
 Find out how we can help you today during a consultation, either in person in Connecticut or over the phone.
 We are dedicated to protecting your rights as an immigrant.

 The Benefits of Hiring a Lawyer